andreicozari/goLang/README.md

 # http://localhost:8080/index

-# Change the server port by defining it at runtime
+# Change the server port by defining it on deployment machine as OS env property:
     On linux:
     export GO_SERVICE_PORT=9090